Foliation, topology and nucleon charge profiles in hypersphere soliton model: Introduction

 \section{Introduction}

 {\arabic{section}.\arabic{equation}}

 Exploiting the Dirac quantization in the first class formalism~\cite{di,hong15}, the hadron phenomenology theorists have tried to quantize constrained systems.
 In particular, the standard Skyrmion~\cite{skyrme61,anw83,hong98plb,hong15} has been studied as one of the constrained Hamiltonian systems.
 In this model, the three dimensional physical space is assumed to be topologically compactified to $S^{3}$ and the spatial infinity is located on the north-pole of $S^{3}$~\cite{anw83}.
-Next, the hypersphere soliton model (HSM)~\cite{manton1,hong98plb,hong21} has been proposed to find a topological lower bound on the soliton energy and a set of equations of motion via the canonical quantization in the second class formalism~\cite{manton1}.
+Next, the hypersphere soliton model (HSM)~\cite{manton1,hong98plb,hong21} has been proposed to find a set of equations of motion related with a topological lower bound on the soliton energy via the canonical quantization in the second class formalism~\cite{manton1}.
 Moreover, making use of the canonical quantization in the HSM, we have evaluated the baryon physical quantities such as baryon masses, charge radii and magnetic moments, to propose that a realistic hadron physics can be described by this phenomenological soliton on the hypersphere $S^{3}$~\cite{hong98plb}.

-On the other hand, a pulsating charged conducting surface has been proposed as the electron model by Dirac~\cite{di62}.
-Following his idea we have investigated pulsating baryons in the first class Hamiltonian quantization formalism in the HSM, to predict the intrinsic frequencies of the baryons~\cite{hong21}.
-In particular, we have predicted the intrinsic frequencies $\omega_{N}=0.87\times 10^{23}~{\rm sec}^{-1}$ and $\omega_{\Delta}=1.74\times 10^{23}~{\rm sec}^{-1}$ of the nucleon and delta baryon, respectively, to find the relation $\omega_{\Delta}=2\omega_{N}$.
-Note that in the stringy photon model~\cite{hong22} we have evaluated the intrinsic frequency for the photon $\omega_{\gamma}=9.00\times 10^{23}~{\rm sec}^{-1}$ which is comparable to the above intrinsic frequencies for the nucleon and delta baryon.
-Next we have evaluated the nucleon and delta baryon masses, charge radii, magnetic moments and axial coupling constant, most predicted values of which are in good agreement with the corresponding experimental data~\cite{hong21}.
+Next, in the first class Hamiltonian quantization, we have evaluated the nucleon and delta baryon masses, charge radii, magnetic moments and axial coupling constant, most predicted values of which are in good agreement with the corresponding experimental data~\cite{hong21}.